Colour grading in Adobe Photoshop Lightroom.

 5. Saving colour grading presets to increase efficiency.

-If you want to apply a particular colour grade to a whole series of photos to create a cohesive look, you can save your edits as a Preset.
-Firstly, click on the Presets icon on the top right corner of the Edit panel.
+If you want to apply a particular colour gradient to a whole series of photos to create a cohesive look, you can save your edits as a Preset.
+Firstly, click the Presets icon on the top right corner of the Edit panel.

 Do more with Adobe Photoshop Lightroom